 - Landfall (A novelist’s sympathetic portrait of George W. Bush)

-You might also care to take a look at the Top 10 nonfiction books about politics (plus dozens of runners-up).
+You might also care to take a look at the Top 10 nonfiction books about politics.